 Campaign Name is helpful when it comes to grouping the traffic of a specific campaign you are analyzing.
 For example, if you are grouping the traffic for a specific product or page.

 UTM parameters let you measure the success of your social media campaigns.
 You can now create different marketing strategies using various methods, and be able to track the results of each.
-You can use as email campaigns on one hand and guest blogging on the other.
+You can use email campaigns on one hand and guest blogging on the other.

 Structure your campaign with Google Analytics by giving your visitors access to pre-built channels.
 Start by tagging and tracking all your data and getting a good overview of the campaign’s performance.
 Next, define the focus of your campaign by asking yourself these questions: